jmh3434/java-precourse/Precourse Java.md

 APIs are not meant to be seen or used by the end user.
 Instead, an API generally uses **RESTful** design to give others a large amount of organized data (usually in the form of JSON or XML)

--   RESTful APIs follow a set of rules regarding how they should send and receive information (architectural style)
+-   RESTful APIs follow a set of rules regarding how they should send and receive information (this is an architectural style)
--   a set of programming instructions and functions used to access a website or web-based software application.
+-   A set of programming instructions and functions used to access a website or web-based software application.

 #### Practical Uses

+-   Want to get the latest wind data for you current area?
+Use the Windy API
-Want a build a weather app?
+-   Want a build a weather app?
 We could use the OpenWeather API

-Want to put a Google map on your website? use the Google Map API
+-   Want to put a Google map on your website? use the Google Map API

-Want to get the latest wind data for you current area?
-Use the Windy API

 ## What's an API